The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 STRING .generate(STRING key, ENUM {ascii, base64url} encoding = ascii)

-can be an HMAC secret, RSA private key, or ECDSA private key.
+The key can be an HMAC secret, RSA private key, or ECDSA private key.
 The

 RSA and ECDSA keys must be in PEM format without newlines.

-parameter indicates whether the key
+The optional encoding parameter indicates whether the key is encoded

 with one of the defined methods.
 See Encoded Keys.